 #2.
 Visit Poulnabrone Dolmen

-The short and easy walk vowing thought the spectacular landscape to the geologically and archaeologically unique structure – said to be older than the Egyptian Pyramids – makes for a great photo stop while crossing The Burren National Park.
+The short and easy walk vowing through the spectacular landscape to the geologically and archaeologically unique structure – said to be older than the Egyptian Pyramids – makes for a great photo stop while crossing The Burren National Park.

 The site, where the man-made Poulnabrone Dolmen is located, is free of charge, easily accessible, comes with its own car park and takes only 5 minutes to reach on foot.
 Along the way to a burial site like no other we’ve ever seen, you’ll find information boards detailing its impressive history.